catalystdao/catalyst/evm/README.md

 `CatalystFactory.sol` handles the deployment and configuration of Catalyst vaults proxy contracts within a single call.

-## CatalystIBCInterface.sol
+## CatalystChainInterface.sol

-An intermediate contract designed to interface Catalyst vaults with an IBC compliant messaging router.
-It wraps and unwraps the swaps calls to and from byte arrays so that they can be seamlessly sent and received by the router.
+An intermediate contract designed to interface Catalyst vaults with [Generalised Incentives](https://github.com/catalystdao/GeneralisedIncentives) AMB interfaces.
+It wraps and unwraps swap calls to and from byte arrays.
+Furthermore, it also allows swaps to be underwritten where an external actor takes on the confirmation risk of the swap.

-Catalyst v1 implements 2 type of swaps, *Asset Swaps* and *Liquidity Swaps*.
+Catalyst v1 implements 4 type of swaps, *Asset Swaps*, *Liquidity Swaps*, *Please Underwrite*, and *Purpose Underwrite*.
 The byte array specification for these can be found in `/contracts/CatalystPayload.sol`.

 - <u>`0x00`: Asset Swap</u><br/> Swaps with context `0x00` define asset swaps.
 Although primarily designed for cross-chain asset swaps, there is nothing from stopping a user of *Asset Swapping* between 2 vaults on the same chain.
 - <u>`0x01`: Liquidity Swap</u><br/> Swaps with context `0x01` define liquidity swaps.
 These reduce the cost of rebalancing the liquidity distribution across vaults by combining the following steps into a single transaction: